-BondMason's clients have achieved a gross return in excess of 8.0% p.a. in 2015*, 2016 and 2017 (*part period).
-Here's an overview of the underlying loans and latest performance data.
+BondMason's clients have achieved a net return after fees of at least 6% p.a. in 2015*, 2016, 2017 & 2018.
+Below is an overview of the underlying loans and latest performance data. (*part period).

 Statistics and Investment Performance

 If you invested £10,000 in October 2015, spread across every loan opportunity, it would be worth £11,470 as at 30 June 2017, a gain of 8.52% p.a.